my-pwa-apps/is-a-dev-registration/README.md

-# is-a-dev-registration
+# Custom Domain Registration for Outbound Email

-This repository is created for registering a custom subdomain via is-a.dev for outbound email.
-The goal is to enable the use of a real sending domain for the Resend service to reach external customers, partners, and users.
+This repository is dedicated to registering a custom subdomain via is-a.dev for enabling outbound email functionality using Resend.
+Follow the steps below to complete the registration process.

 ## Steps to Register a Custom Domain
-1. **Fork the Repository**: Fork the is-a-dev/register repository.
+1. **Fork the Repository**: Go to [is-a-dev/register](https://github.com/is-a-dev/register) and fork the repository.
-2. **Create Domain Registration JSON**: Prepare the following JSON file:
+2. **Create Domain JSON**: Create a JSON file in the `domains` folder named `paperclip.json` with the following content:
    ```json
    {
        "owner": {